h-cheema/SwitchyShapes-Overview/README.md

 ### Code Samples:

-* I would share the whole unity project, but it could pose security risks since the game in on the google playstore.
+* All code commenting and documentation is from the project's original files.
+I would have never been able to finish this project if I never documented my code.

-* _LevelLocker.cs_
+* _<a href="https://github.com/h-cheema/SwitchyShapes-Overview/blob/master/LevelLocker.cs" target="_blank">LevelLocker.cs</a>_
 	* Uses the player's current level to decide which levels are available to play.

-* _LevelPreprocessor.cs_
+* _<a href="https://github.com/h-cheema/SwitchyShapes-Overview/blob/master/LevelPreprocessor.cs" target="_blank">LevelPreprocessor.cs</a>_
 	* Gathers the needed date to set up a level correctly.
 This includes things like the configuration of the shape columns, height gap between shapes, and the flow speed of the shapes.

-* _LevelSpawner.cs_
+* _<a href="https://github.com/h-cheema/SwitchyShapes-Overview/blob/master/LevelSpawner.cs" target="_blank">LevelSpawner.cs</a>_
-	* Takes information from LevelPreprocessor.cs and spawns flowing shapes before the game starts, sets their
+	* Takes information from LevelPreprocessor.cs and spawns flowing shapes before the game starts.
 <br>

 ### Technical Details:.